 eToro started in 2007 and is reportedly planning for an IPO.
 It has raised a total of $162mn and now valued at $800mn.
 In a series E funding in Mar18, eToro raised US$100mn from China Minsheng Financial, SBI Group and Korea Investment Partners.

 ZuluTrade was similarly started in 2007 and focuses on U.S. customers.
 In 2017, ZuluTrade was acquired by China-based Formax Group who also purchased Dayo, the company holding the patents used by ZuluTrade. ayondo Ltd The alternative asset management platform

 So, eToro & Zulu Trade are the largest players in this market.
 The comments on each competition are;

 The comparison of key features among Social Trading Platforms shows below, which may help you decide which platform best suits you;

-From diversification point of view, you may consider having a few platforms rather than focusing on single platform.
+From a diversification point of view, you may consider having a few platforms rather than focusing on a single platform.

 Fact 5) Copy Trading Risk Management / Best Practice

-Here is how you can start your copy trading, importantly, don’t put your hard-earned money from the beginning, but start up with demo account Risk-Free.
+Here is how you can start your copy trading, importantly, don’t put your hard-earned money from the beginning, but starting with a demo account Risk-Free.

 1. Review & Select the Social Trading Platform: